 I plead with them to stay at Upton Manor a bit longer.
 So does the manager, who says that they should at least stay until the end of the week, or until we can get them some care at home.
-I express my frustration to the housekeeper who has become my confidante, and for the first time in many a year I cry.
-In agreeing to take them home I am sure I am making one of the biggest mistakes of my life… but I have no choice.
+I express my frustration to the housekeeper who has become my confidante, and for the first time in many a year I cry a few tears.
+In agreeing to take them home I am sure I am making one of the biggest mistakes of my life… but I really have no choice.
 I go back to London promising to return on Friday.
 Nevertheless, the messages on my mobile keep coming.

 Colin, you have to come.
 Please.
 We must get Mum home!

 After three nights in my own bed I’m on the 11.07 train back to Liverpool.
-At 2pm I get to the house (the taxi driver having hit a parked car on the way).
-I rope in a kind neighbour as I cannot handle both of them – 95 and 91 – by myself and we need two cars.
+At 2 pm I get to the house (the taxi driver having clipped a parked car on the way).
+I rope in a kind neighbour because I cannot handle both of them – 95 and 91 – by myself and we need two cars.
 We drive the five minutes to Upton Manor.
 They are desperate to leave, coats and hats on.
 Dad has more or less packed, forgetting things in the bathroom and the cupboards.
 Anticipating this, I have a rucksack to hand.
 I say goodbye to the staff, hurriedly, saying I’ll be back on Monday to pay the bill.
 We help them into the cars and back to the house.
 It is blowing a gale and hailing.